coopTilleuls/.github/profile/titles/en/README.md

 - Basic language features are mastered, but some advanced structures may still be unfamiliar.
 - Occasional issues following patterns and approaches within existing code bases.
 - Works primarily on tightly scoped, routine problems.
-- Usually less than 2 years of experience being a professional programmer in the specific domain.
+- Usually less than 2 years of experience being a professional programmer in the specific domain, as this status is considered as transitory.

 ## Programmer